looi-wh/ffmpegOverlay/README.md

 # Upcoming planned features
 - Able to survive even when a single file fails
-- GPU acceleration support (VAAPI)
+- Use GPU whenever possible
 - Able to save original media to a backup location
 - Feel free to suggest any features